bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 ## Creating New Content

 If a player has an idea for something their character wants to do that should require training but isn’t covered in the book, then if reasonable, you should let them perform it!
-Usually, since it is without training, there will be a large associated negative, but at that point work on making a training of an appropriate tier and let them immediately put, if available, 1XP towards it.
-They don’t need an expert or manual to start the training, their character invented it!
+Usually, since it is without training, there will be a large associated negative, but at that point work on making a [Concept](Game/Character-Development#Concept) that is appropriate.
+They don’t need an expert or school to start the training, their character invented it!